March 1990 Central United States tornado outbreak: Hesston and Goessel tornado family

 The F5 tornadoes that struck Hesston and Goessel were both spawned by the same supercell thunderstorm.
 They were part of what is known as a tornado family; a family that included several additional touchdowns after the Goessel storm dissipated.

 The first tornado of the Hesston storm touched down at approximately 4:34 p.m.
 CDT just to the northeast of Pretty Prairie.
 It was initially between 200 and 500 yards in diameter, and caused minimal (F1-F2) damage as it churned between Castleton and the Cheney Reservoir.
 Photographic evidence suggests significant widening as the tornado approached Haven and the Arkansas River.
-The damage path ranged between 1/2 and 3/4 miles near Haven, and several homes were completely demolished indicating F4 damage.
+The damage path ranged between 1/2 and 3/4 miles wide near Haven, and several homes were completely demolished indicating F4 damage.
 Had the tornado moved through a more populated area in this stage of its life, it is likely that it would have caused much more dramatic damage.
 Fairly constant F3 damage was produced from Haven to Burrton and to the Little Arkansas River.
 The path width remained over 0.5 mi in diameter.

-Northeast of the Little Arkansas, the track abruptly decreased in width from 0.5 mi to just over 300 yd.
+Northeast of the Little Arkansas River, the track abruptly decreased in width from 0.5 mi to just over 300 yd.
 Photographs suggest what appears to be a re-organization of the tornadic circulation; initially a wedge like appearance, the funnel quickly became tall and narrow.
 The most significant damage was done in this stage, however.
 The tornado plowed into the town of Hesston, just northwest of Newton on I-135.
 A total of 226 homes and 21 businesses were destroyed, and several were swept completely from their foundations with only slabs and empty basements remaining.
 A few of the homes were anchor-bolted to their foundations.
 Several industrial buildings were also obliterated, trees in town were completely shredded, and vehicles were thrown and severely mangled or stripped down to their frames.
 Portions of the damage path in Hesston were rated F5.
 20 farms were torn apart in rural areas outside of town.
 Light debris from Hesston was found 115 mi away in Nebraska.
 One person died and 59 people were injured.